Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed intermission time counter becoming negative
     * Fixed fastzombie climb force was not enough to get over buildings or models
     * Fixed Wraith not becoming invisible and casting shadows
+    * Fixed Wraith viewmodel fov was showing the missing parts of his arm
 ```

 # (Very inaccurate but official) Changelog